How to Replace the MAF Sensor on a 2012 Ford F-150

 Follow these steps in order:

-- Use an 8mm socket to remove the MAF sensor screws.
+- Use an 8mm socket and ratchet to remove the MAF sensor screws.

 - Lift the sensor straight out of the housing.

-- Place the new MAF sensor into the housing in the same direction as the old one.
+- Place the new sensor into the housing in the same direction as the old one.

-- Reconnect the sensor electrical connector until it clicks.
+- Push the electrical connector onto the sensor until it clicks.

 ✅ After Repair